 Local WGA Rules

 On Wednesday league play only, C flight may pick your ball up after 10 strokes.
 This will help speed up play and morale.
 If you are in Championship, and A & B flights, you cannot pick up your ball after 10 strokes or you will not be eligible for the Wednesday event.
 Flights are as follows:

 Championship flight: 0-19 handicap

 Penalty Area (formerly Water Hazard):

-The ball cannot be carried over the water.
+The ball cannot be physically carried over the water.
 If it is, the hole is not considered complete and your score cannot be recorded for prizes.

 Local Rule Exception:

 ALL golfers must try to hit over the water one (1) time, and then may carry their ball to the other side to the drop area provided on hole 9.
 There is a one (1) stroke penalty for each ball hit into the water plus a one (1) stroke penalty for carrying the ball to the other side.
-For example, you hit your drive to the bottom of hole 9, your 2nd shot goes into the water.
-You can hit your 4th shot from the same side, or you can carry your ball to the drop zone on the other side, and you’ll hit your 5th (2 stroke penalty) shot from the drop zone.
-THIS LOCAL RULE APPLIES DURING LADIES DAY (WEDNESDAY GAME) ONLY, BUT NOT DURING TOURNAMENT PLAY, OR DURING REGULAR PLAY.
-IN TOURNAMENT PLAY OR DURING REGULAR PLAY, YOU MUST CONTINUE TO TRY TO HIT ACROSS THE WATER, AND YOU CANNOT CARRY YOUR BALL AROUND THE WATER TO THE DROP ZONE.
+For example, if you hit your drive to the bottom of hole 9, your 2nd shot goes into the water.
+You can hit your 4th shot from the same side, or you can carry your ball to the drop zone on the other side, and you’ll hit your 5th (2-stroke penalty) shot from the drop zone.
+THIS LOCAL RULE APPLIES DURING LADIES DAY (WEDNESDAY GAME) ONLY, BUT NOT DURING TOURNAMENT PLAY, OR REGULAR PLAY.
+IN TOURNAMENT PLAY OR DURING REGULAR PLAY, YOU MUST CONTINUE TO TRY TO HIT ACROSS THE WATER, AND YOU CAN NOT CARRY YOUR BALL AROUND THE WATER TO THE DROP ZONE.